1f2n3n

 • In 1988 Greg Louganis of the United States won the gold medal in springboard diving at the Summer Olympics in South Korea, the day after he struck and injured his head on the board in the preliminary round.

-• Only three athletes have ever won medals at both the Winter and Summer Olympic Games: Eddie Eagan (United States), Jacob Tullin Thams (Norway), and Christa Luding-Rothenburger (East Germany).
+• Only four athletes have ever won medals at both the Winter and Summer Olympic Games: Eddie Eagan (United States), Jacob Tullin Thams (Norway), Christa Luding-Rothenburger (East Germany), and Clara Hughes (Canada).

-• Speed skater Bonnie Blair has won six medals at the Olympic Winter Games.
+• Speed skater Apolo Ohno won eight medals at the Winter Olympic Games.
 That's more than any other American athlete.

 • Larrisa Latynina, a gymnast from the former Soviet Union, finished her Summer Olympic Games career with 18 total medals; the most in history.